Stadium gentrification Data

 Data Codebook and Bibliographic Notes (.pdf)- This file includes descriptions of all dataset variables, as well as variable-by-variable information on the provenance of the data.

 Statistical Coding (.do)- Those interested in replicating or more closely scrutinizing the statistical analysis underlying the article can do so using this Stata .do file.
+If you are planning to execute the .do file in Stata on your computer, you may prefer a copy of the file without “log” and “use” coding specific to my file system.

 Association of Luxury Suite Directors (ALSD) Manuals, 2011-2014 (.xls)- These spreadsheets contain raw data on luxury suite numbers at major-league venues compiled by the ALSD, and served as an important source for the Premium Seating Data Set linked to above.